madalinpopa/ubuntu-server-automation/README.md

   * SSH key pair for secure access to your VPS.
   * Basic knowledge of Linux commands and system administration.
   * A text editor like VS Code or Vim.

+#### VPS Setup

+If you don’t have a VPS yet, you can follow our [VPS Setup Guide](vps-setup.md) to create one.

+#### Ansible Installation

+If you don’t have Ansible installed on your local machine, you can follow our [Ansible Installation Guide](ansible-installation.md).

+#### Generate SSH Key Pair

+If you don’t have an SSH key pair, you can follow our [SSH Key Pair Generation Guide](ssh-keypair.md) to create one.

+#### Basic Linux Commands

+If you are new to Linux commands, you can refer to our [Basic Linux Commands Guide](linux-commands.md) for a quick overview.